tpilz/telemac/cran-comments.md

 ## Resubmission
 This is a resubmission.
-Resolved NOTE about license conflict with package `RTriangle`.
-As suggested by Uwe Ligges I moved the package to the `Suggests` field as it is required only by one function.
+Added `\value` tags to .Rd files of exported methods.

 3 further NOTEs remain, see below.